 Welcome to MCAD!

-Thank you for choosing to participate in the annual Summer Youth Program at the Minneapolis College of Art and Design.
+Thank you for choosing a class at the Minneapolis College of Art and Design.
 We are confident that your teen will have a richly engaging experience.

 There are several important details that we would like to share with you before you join us.
 Please read the following information and contact us with any further questions that you may have about your teen’s class or any of our policies.

-Our Summer Teen classes are designed to introduce teenage students to processes, concepts, and materials, while engaging their creative expression.
+Our teen classes are designed to introduce teenage students to processes, concepts, and materials, while developing their creative expression.
 Meant for the motivated art student, these classes will challenge teens to explore new media and further their skills in their current areas of artistic interest.

 First Day of Classes